Falconry: Birds used in contemporary falconry

 Owls are also used, although they are far less common.

-In determining whether a species can or should be used for falconry, the species' behavior in a captive environment, its responsiveness to training, and its typical prey and hunting habits are considered.
+In determining whether a species can or should be used for falconry, the species' behaviour in a captive environment, its responsiveness to training, and its typical prey and hunting habits are considered.
 To some degree, a species' reputation will determine whether it is used, although this factor is somewhat harder to objectively gauge.

 Species for beginners

 In North America, the capable red-tailed hawk is commonly flown by beginner falconers during their apprenticeship.
 Opinions differ on the usefulness of the kestrel for beginners due to its inherent fragility.
 In the UK, beginner falconers are often permitted to acquire a larger variety of birds, but Harris's hawk and the red-tailed hawk remain the most commonly used for beginners and experienced falconers alike.
 Red-tailed hawks are held in high regard in the UK due to the ease of breeding them in captivity, their inherent hardiness, and their capability hunting the rabbits and hares commonly found throughout the countryside in the UK.
 Many falconers in the UK and North America switch to accipiters or large falcons following their introduction with easier birds.
 In the US, accipiters, several types of buteos, and large falcons are only allowed to be owned by falconers who hold a general license.
 The three kinds of falconry licenses in the United States, typically, are the apprentice class, general class, and master class.